 2. Moving the Chips

-Players can only slide their chips forward to an empty white square adjacent to it.
+Players can only slide their chips into an empty white square adjacent to it.
 Backward slides are not allowed unless the player captures an opponent’s chip.
 For instance, blue chip #10 in the image below is allowed only to move in the white squares indicated by the arrows.

 - Players take turns in moving a chip.
 Passing a turn is not allowed.

 - “Touch move” applies to this game.
-That is, once a player touches a chip during his/her turn, he/she is now required to move it.
+Once a player touches a chip during his/her turn, he/she is now required to move it.

 - Players have 60 seconds each turn to move a chip.